Dementia care – how do I pay for it?

 Do I have to pay for dementia care?

-Unlike medical care through the NHS, social care isn’t free in the UK.
-Some people do qualify for funding support from their local council or the NHS, but this is dependant on the level of care they need.
+Unlike NHS medical care, social care in the UK is not free.
+While some people do qualify for financial help from their local authority or the NHS, eligibility depends on the level of care your loved one needs.

 What is the cost of dementia care in the UK?

-The cost of dementia care can vary wildly depending on the following factors –
+The cost of dementia care varies based on several factors:

 Direct costs of dementia care